brutella/hkcam/README.md

 ## Multistream

-Normally in HomeKit a camera stream can only be viewed by once device at a time.
+Normally in HomeKit a camera stream can only be viewed by one device at a time.
-If a second devices wants to to view the stream, the Apple Home app shows
+If a second device wants to to view the stream, the Apple Home app shows

 > **Camera Not Available**
 > Wait until someone else in this home stops viewing this camera and try again.